 The small town is simpler and much quieter than busy, bustling Queenstown.
 Yet it has some excellent choices for dining (don’t miss Francesca’s – probably the best Italian in the South Island) and some great bars that provide a lively apres scene.
 Not surprisingly Wanaka has grown in popularity over the past few years and you’ll find everything you need for a great ski holiday.
 There’s a good range of stores for a bit of retail therapy (for supplies, Mediterranean Market has wonderful fresh produce and imported goods) and for those with a higher budget there are several heli-skiing operations.

-For skiers who want a bit of flexibility a great option is OnePassNZ.
-Once loaded with cash, it can be used for day tickets at Treble Cone or Cardrona (plus several other South Island resorts) as well as lessons, rentals, food and a ton of other off-mountain activities.
-The pass also covers Snow Farm which boasts more than 40kms of groomed trails for cross-country skiing, snow shoeing, sledding and dog-sled tours.
+For skiers who want a bit ofa change from alpine skiing, Snow Farm which boasts more than 40kms of groomed trails for cross-country skiing, snow shoeing, sledding and dog-sled tours.
 It’s a fun day out and alternative to the main resorts.

 When to go

 While there are quite a few options in the Wanaka area, quality accommodation is pretty limited.
-Beyond the dated motels there are several small boutique lodges, a few apartments and a good hotel option in Edgewater.
-See Wanaka Hotels.Search Hotels and Deals Get your
+Beyond the dated motels there are several small boutique lodges, a few apartments and a good hotel option.
+The majority of the Wanaka lodging allows easy walking access to the restaurants, shops and cafes, and are a great option for those wanting to avoid the fast paced Queenstown area and ski nearby Treblecone and Cardrona.

 Scout Field Guide >